Making money while you travel isn’t as difficult as you might think.

 There are 2 ways you can go about searching for these jobs.
 Let’s say you’re travelling to Berlin in July – you can type ‘Events Berlin July’ into Google and see what events come up, then check each event to see if they are advertising for staff through their website, or try looking on job search websites and type in ‘Event Staff’ and the location into the search.

 While we were in Boston, I leased our apartment on Airbnb.
 It was booked out for one of the two nights that we were away, but the money we received from renting out our apartment actually added up to more than what we spent on 2 nights of rent!
 Since that trip, I’ve repeatedly rented out our place on Airbnb while we travel.

 You’ll have to make some careful calculations for pricing, including how much your rent/mortgage is per night, what the occupancy rate will be, and how much your cleaning costs are, but if you calculate it correctly and charge slightly more than your costs, you should be able to come out ahead!

 Note: Before jumping into any of these options, remember that making money while you travel will take up time, and that means you might get less time for sightseeing.
 You’ll need to consider this when making your travel plans.

-*This post is sponsored by Grabr, and includes affiliate links.
-I’m proud to be an honest and transparent blogger, so every opinion expressed on AGWT is truly what I believe in!
+*This post is sponsored by Grabr.
+I’m proud to be an honest and transparent blogger, so every opinion expressed on AGWT is a true review of my experience.